What are Direct feeds?

-If you have an account with any of the above banks BUT it's not one of the supported account types (e.g. Credit Card or Loan account), you can connect them to QuickBooks via the standard feed.
+If you have a bank account from a bank that does not support Direct Feeds or if you have an account with any of the above banks BUT it's not one of the supported account types (e.g. Credit Card or Loan account), you can connect them to QuickBooks via the standard feed.

 I already have a Standard feed for these three banks.
 Can I still sign up for Direct feeds?